 The bone mineral density (BMD) test is the primary test used to identify osteoporosis and low bone mass.
 One of the preferred and most accurate ways to measure BMD is Dexa-Scan (dual-energy X-ray absorptiometry or DXA).
 It uses a low energy X-ray to evaluate bone density in the hip and/or spine.

 A number of organizations have published screening guidelines for osteoporosis.

 The American College of Obstetricians and Gynecologists (ACOG) recommends:

 - Bone mineral density screening for all women beginning at age 65.

 - Postmenopausal women younger than 65 should only be screened with DXA if they have significant risk factors for osteoporosis and/or bone fracture.

 - In the absence of new risk factors, DXA screening should not be performed more frequently than every two years.

 - Use of FRAX, a fracture risk assessment tool, to further predict someone's risk of bone fracture in the next 10 years; can be done annually to monitor effect of age on fracture risk.

-The U.S. Public Service Task Force (USPSTF) recommends:
+The U.S. Preventive Service Task Force (USPSTF) recommends:

 - Osteoporosis screening for women 65 years of age or older and for younger women whose fracture risk is equal to or greater than that of a 65-year-old white woman who has no additional risk factors.